xianglitheonly/EC2-monitor-solution/README.md

-# Project Title

-Simple overview of use/purpose.

-## Description
+## Project Description

-An in-depth paragraph about your project and overview of use.
+Deploy Grafana and Prometheus to AWS EC2 instances automatically with Terraform, Ansible and Jenkins.

 ## Getting Started